labgrid-project/labgrid/doc/configuration.rst

 PDUDaemonPort
 +++++++++++++
-A PDUDaemonPort describes a PDU port accessible via `PDUDaemon
+A :any:`PDUDaemonPort` describes a PDU port accessible via `PDUDaemon
 <https://github.com/pdudaemon/pdudaemon>`_.
 As one PDUDaemon instance can control many PDUs, the instance name from the PDUDaemon configuration file needs to be specified.